juliatan/django-rest-api/README.md

 - Go to `urls.py` and define a 'login/' url with our new `UserLoginApiView`.
 - Test in the browser by going to http://localhost:8000/api/login/ .
 You should be able to see the token in the response when your submit your username and password.
 Make a note of the token.
 - Use the ModHeader Chrome extension to add the token to the request header.
 (Authorization: Token <token>).

+### Create profile feed API

+- Create a new model called `ProfileFeedItem`.
+Each item will be linked to a `user_profile`, so we need to set this as a `ForeignKey`.
+- `on_delete=models.CASCADE` means that when a user is deleted, all of their other ProfileFeedItems will be deleted as well.
+Alternatively, we can set to null.
+- Need to run migration to create the table.
+Run `python manage.py makemigrations` and `python manage.py migrate`.

+**Add to admin dashboard**

+- In `admin.py` , add `admin.site.register(models.ProfileFeedItem)`.

+**Add serializer**

+- Create `ProfileFeedItemSerializer` which inherits from `serializers.ModelSerializer`.
+- Add all the fields from `ProfileFeedItem`, and make the `user_profile` field to read only.

+**Add viewset**

+- Create a new viewset called `UserProfileFeedViewSet`.
+- Provide a `queryset` which is the `ProfileFeedItem` model.
+- Because we only want the authenticated user to be able to create an item, we need to add `perform_create` to override the create method.
+- Add a new URL called 'feed' to our `urls.py` file.
+- Test it in the browser sending the authenticated user token.
+You should be able to POST, UPDATE and DELETE.